horoiwa/optga/README.rst

 Overview
 ========

-Real world machine learning projects in **scientific problems** often have two or more target variables which in trade-off relationship.
+In real world, **machine learning projects of scientific problems** often have two or more target variables which in trade-off relationship.

 For example: